-During the year, the Foundation received support from the Canadian government under the Canada Emergency Wage Subsidy program; a wage subsidy designed to assist corporations negatively impacted by the pandemic to keep employees on payroll.
-For the year ended December 31, 2021, the Foundation has been granted \$77,765 [2020 - \$175,975], which is included as a reduction to salary and wage expense included in expenditures.
+During the year ended December 31, 2021, the Foundation received \$77,765 of support from the Canadian government under the Canada Emergency Wage Subsidy program; a wage subsidy designed to assist corporations negatively impacted by the pandemic to keep employees on payroll.
+The subsidy received is included as a reduction to salary and wage expense included in expenditures.
+No subsidy was earned during the year ended December 31, 2022.